E-commerce

 Cyber insurance

-Coverage in the event of advertiser account hacking or campaign-related data leakage: clause to review with your insurer.
+Coverage in the event of an advertiser account hack or a data breach linked to a campaign: clause to review with your insurer.

-A brand that is too dependent on a single network suffers from algorithm and cost changes.
-Brand safety requires ad exclusion lists and placement monitoring.
-Scams (fake accounts, phishing in the brand’s name) require monitoring and reporting.
+A brand too dependent on a single network suffers algorithm and cost changes.
+The brand safety requires advertising exclusion lists and monitoring of placements.
+Scams (fake accounts, phishing in the brand's name) require monitoring and reporting.

 Diversification

-SEO, email, retail: do not concentrate everything on paid social.
+SEO, email, retail: don't put everything into paid social.

 Sensitive content